Jessie Wright: Rocking bed

 In 1944, Wright began experimenting with the "Sanders bed", previously used to treat vascular disease, as a treatment for polio.
 Charlotte Baron, a public health nurse, offered to design the bed.
 By September 1946, a finished product, the Respir-aid Rocking Bed, had been completed and began trials.
 Wright published her findings in July 1947.
-By 1951, over rocking beds were in hospitals, and by 1964, the American Journal of Nursing reported that of some 1,612 people experiencing some degree of paralysis from polio in the United States, 334 were using iron lungs and 677 were using rocking beds.
+By 1951, over 200 rocking beds were in hospitals, and by 1964, the American Journal of Nursing reported that of some 1,612 people experiencing some degree of paralysis from polio in the United States, 334 were using iron lungs and 677 were using rocking beds.

 In March and April 1956, Wright worked in Argentina to distribute medical equipment and develop plans to fight polio in the country.
 For her contributions towards the elimination of polio in the country, she received an award from the Argentine government in 1957.

 Later life

 Wright was an Elder at the Bellefield Presbyterian Church.
 She retired in 1966, and died on September 6, 1970, of a heart malady.
-She was survived by four sisters.